sarisabell/sarisabell/README.md

 - 👋 Hi, I’m @sarisabell
 - 👀 I’m interested in anything related to ML in Water Sciences (Water Treatment, Chemistry ...)
 - 🌱 I’m currently learning ML practices to apply to my work in water sciences.
-- 💞️ I’m looking to collaborate on the work related to the above metioned topics. :)
+- 💞️ I’m looking to collaborate on the work related to the above mentioned topics. :)

 <!---
 sarisabell/sarisabell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.